 If you’re not familiar with the Snowball Method, watch my short video, It’s About Focus: How to Pay Off Credit Card Debt Using the Snowball Method.

 Also, consider using a free monitoring service like Credit Karma to monitor and track your progress as you pay off your debt.

 - 3 Reasons Why You Need an Emergency Fund & How Much Cash to Stash

 - What’s Not Important When Paying Off Debt!
 Don’t Put the Cart Before the Horse

 #3 Create a Budget

-If hope is a four letter word when trying to get out of debt.
-Budget or Budgeting is the four letter word of personal finance – with the exception that it doesn’t have four letters.
+If hope is the four-letter word when trying to pay off debt.
+Budget or Budgeting is the four-letter word of personal finance – with the exception that it doesn’t have four letters.